Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 <figcaption>São Jorge 0.0.3 (?) booted on chexier's laptop at 22th September 2019</figcaption>
 </figure>
-Right after we """compiled""" (in fact just generated an `.iso` with SystemBack) and uploaded the 0.0.2 version to `chexier`'s GDrive account, I went straight to Viva ao Linux, a brazilian \*NIX-dedicated forum, and made a post about our new *refisefuquis*.
+Right after we """compiled""" (in fact just generated an `.iso` with SystemBack) and uploaded the 0.0.2 version to `chexier`'s GDrive account, for internal testing, I went straight to Viva o Linux, a brazilian \*NIX-dedicated forum, to check if our post about our new *refisefuquis*, made some days before, had any replies.

-*The original post, in portuguese:*
+*The original post, made some days before, in portuguese:*
 > *1. PINDORAMA LINUX, A NOSSA TENTATIVA DE REVIVER O ESPÍRITO KURUMIN DE UMA
 > DISTRIBUIÇÃO BRASILEIRA!
 > Enviado em 24/06/2019 - 19:06h